 Little Jamie was originally subtitled “(boy with chicks)” when introduced in 1981 but later shorted to just Little Jamie.
 Height is six inches.
 In 1982 his retail price was $365.

-Emily Ann, who is 6” high, appeared in 1982 and is now retired; she was designed by William Pae.
+Emily Ann, who is 6” high, appeared in 1982; she was designed by William Pae.

-David, Shepherd Boy was a 1983 piece that is now retired.
+David, Shepherd Boy was a 1983 piece that was retired before 1988.
 He is 8.5” high and was perhaps based on the Biblical story of the origins of David (of David and Goliath fame.)

 The Choir Boy was introduced in 1984.
-A portion of the sale proceeds was to benefit the American Boychoir School.
-His issue price is unknown but he still appears on the current Cybis site at $325.
+A portion of the sale proceeds (but retaiil price currently unknown; it was not specified in the brochure) was to benefit the American Boychoir School.
 He is 8.5” high.

-(The sports-themed figures of the late 1980s will be shown in their own post even though the majority of them are children.)
+(The sports-themed figures of the late 1980s are shown in their own post even though the majority of them are children.)

 In 1987 Cybis introduced this pink variation named Little Heart which retailed for $195 at introduction.
 The mold is slightly different in that the flowers on her skirt are replaced by hearts, she has a decorated bodice, and holds a small heart in her right hand.
 She is now retired.
 Even though Little Heart wasn’t released until 1987, she utilized from the same “basic” mold as Clarissa which is why the copyright date stamp shows 1986 instead.

-Laura was introduced in the autumn of 1986 at $325 and is $499 on the present site.
+Laura was introduced in the autumn of 1986 at $325.
 The Cybis brochure describes her as capturing “the innocence of a bygone age.”
 She is 9” high.
 Although not a young child, she appears in a 1988 Cybis price list under the “Children to Cherish” heading.
 Young ladies of similar age-appearance to Laura are Betty Blue and Melissa, both of whom appear in the Pink and Blue post.

 Two companion child pieces were also introduced in 1986: Bedtime Beth and Bedtime Jody.
 Both are 5” high.
-They were priced at $260 each in 1988 and they sell for $395 on the present Cybis site.
+They were priced at $260 each in 1988.

 Andy is sometimes shown with the expanded name “(boy reading book)” although that obviously goes without saying.
-He is 4.75” high and is currently $395.
+He is 4.75” high.

-First Bath, companion to First Flight is 5.75” and priced at $395.
+First Bath, companion to First Flight is 5.75” and was on the 2008 Cybis site at $395.
 Although ridiculously similar to the retired First Flight from the late 1960s/early 1970s this is not cast from the same mold.
 It is also 1.25” larger than the earlier piece.

-Girl Picking Daisies ‘Love Me – Love Me Not’ is similarly sized at 5.25” high but sells for less ($295.)
-Notice the difference in workmanship between the flowers on this piece and those seen on the “Golden Age” 1960s and 1970s pieces such as Rebecca, Springtime, Heidi, etc.
+Girl Picking Daisies ‘Love Me – Love Me Not’ is similarly sized at 5.25” high.
+Notice the difference in workmanship between the mold-cast flowers on this piece and those seen on the “Golden Age” 1960s and 1970s pieces such as Rebecca, Springtime, Heidi, etc.

 This bust of a young lady in a beribboned hat is only 6″ high; the base is 5″ in one dimension but the other side was not given.
 The online seller claimed that the sculpture name was “Sabrina” and its copyright impression says 1987 but no such piece exists on a 1988 Cybis price list and it also does not appear in the 1989 introductions brochure.
 So that means the earliest possible introduction date would have to be 1990 or later.